ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 REQ-MULTI-DOMAIN:
 : SIMAP must provide a mechanism to model links and nodes between networks when the implementation requires multi-domain topologies, topologies with multiple IGP areas or any network partitioning.
-This requirement is about covering connectivity between different networks, sub-networks, or domains.
+This requirement is about covering connectivity between different networks, subnetworks, or domains.

 REQ-SUBNETWORK:
-: SIMAP must provide a mechanism to model network decomposition into sub-networks.
+: SIMAP must provide a mechanism to model network decomposition into subnetworks.
 The requirement is about modelling hierarchical networks , Autonomous Systems (ASes) with multiple areas, or a network with multiple domains (e.g., access, core, data center).
 : The network can be partitioned by providing capability to have multiple child network instances as part of a